matias2018/matias2018/README.md

 # Hi!
 My name is Pedro Matias
 ### I am a developer and I like building stuff for the web.
-I strive to create visually appealing, high-performing, and accessibility-compliant websites.
+I strive to create visually appealing, high-performing, and accessibility-compliant websites.<br >
 In short, I'm building experiences for the next generation of consumer facing companies.

 <br >